We use cookies to provide the best site experience.

 Swiss US Privacy

 As similarity of the Swiss Privacy Shield and EU-U.S. Privacy Shield framework was intended to guarantee "the same general conditions for persons and businesses in Switzerland and the EU/EEA area in relation to trans-Atlantic data flows", Principles of these two frameworks are aligned.
+This move towards stronger compliance is consistent with other modernization initiatives, such as the Consultation on tax proposal 17 in Switzerland.
 The Swiss Privacy Shield is more comprehensive than its predecessor, the U.S.-Swiss Safe Harbor, and following changes should be highlighted:

 • New commitments are introduced to limit access of the U.S. Government to personal data for national security purposes;